SixArm/rust-101/topics/examples/parse-json-data-with-serde.md

 }
 ```

 This code defines a function `parse_json` that takes a JSON string and returns a `serde_json::Value` object.
-The `serde_json::from_str` function is used to parse the JSON string into a `Value` object.
+The `serde_json::from_str` function parses the JSON string into a `Value` object.
 The main function demonstrates how to access the values in the parsed JSON by using the `as_*` methods on the `Value` object.
 In this example, we access the name, age, is_employee, and languages fields of the JSON object and print them to the console.
 Note that this code assumes that the JSON is well-formed and matches the expected schema.